 The MNS Library is, above all, a 'house library'.

 Privileges: Borrowing privileges are extended to faculty, members, visitors and staff of the Institute for Advanced Study with a valid IAS ID card.
 Visiting scholars, with prior authorization, may consult books in the library reading room.

-We strive to keep our collection accessible to as many members of the community as possible.
-Therefore borrowed IAS items should not be taken off campus (please keep them in your office, or your apartment); and items must be easily retrievable if asked for.
-While the previous rule was office-only use, due to the COVID-19 Pandemic, we are allowing use of MNS Library books in Member housing.
-Please notify the Librarian if you wish to transfer or take possession of a book that has already been signed out to a specific member.
+The goal is that the collection should be accessible to as many members of the IAS community as possible.
+Therefore, borrowed IAS items should not be taken off of the IAS campus ; and items must be easily retrievable on demand.
+We strongly prefer that items be kept if your on-campus office, if at all possible.
+Please notify the Librarian if you wish to transfer, or take possession of, a book that has already been signed out to a specific member.

-Returns: All books must be returned before a Member's last day at the Institute; we'll contact you approximately 1-2 weeks prior to that date.
+Returns: All books must be returned to Fuld Hall before a Member's last day at the Institute; you'll be contacted approximately 1-2 weeks prior to your scheduled departure date.
 If you leave early, please make arrangements to return your books at that time, or find alternate means of returning them.

-Renewal: The Library performs an inventory at the end of each academic year (June-July), and requests that all books either be a) returned at that time or b) confirmed by photograph or in person for the following academic year.
+Renewal: An inventory is performed at the end of each academic year (June-July), and so all books must be either be a) returned at that time or b) confirmed by photograph or in person for the following academic year.

 Short-Term Visitors: Visitors and students who have access to office space may also borrow books; or alternately sign items out to the office of their collaborator/sponsor; however, recalls and transfers of items from other Members must be negotiated by the student's Sponsoring Member or Faculty supervisor.

 Computer – Photocopier – Scanner: A photocopier and a HP digital scanner are available in the Landing Stacks area.
-For catalog searching and other use, the library provides a PC in the main reading room, and 2 Macs in the Current Periodical Room and the East Stack Room.
+For catalog searching and other use, the library provides a PC and printer in the main reading room.

 Finding Things Here